Ernestine Bazemore

-Ernestine "Byrd" Bazemore is a North Carolina politician.
+Ernestine "Byrd" Bazemore (1958 or 1959 – October 9, 2025) was an American politician in the state of North Carolina.

 Early life and education

-Bazemore earned a bachelor's of science degree in criminal justice and criminology.
+Bazemore graduated from Bertie High School in 1977.
+Bazemore earned a bachelor's of science degree in criminal justice and criminology from the University of Mount Olive.

 Career

-Bazemore has served as an educator.
+Bazemore served as an educator.
 In 2014, Bazemore was first elected to the Bertie County Commissioner.
 She served as vice chair of the commission from 2016 to 2017, and as chair in 2018.
 On November 3, 2020, Bazemore won a close election against Republican nominee Thomas Hester Jr. for the North Carolina Senate seat represented the 3rd district.
 She won 52% of the vote.
 She assumed office on January 1, 2021.
 In early January 2021, Bazemore was appointed to three legislative committees: the State and Local Government committee, the Appropriations on General Government Committee, and the Pensions Committee.

+Bazemore was defeated in the Democratic primary for re-election in 2022.

-Personal life
+Personal life and death

-Bazemore lives in Windsor, North Carolina.
-Bazemore has three children.
+Bazemore lived in Windsor, North Carolina.
+She had three children.

+Bazemore died October 9, 2025, at the age of 66.